 Though it has plenty to offer, there is no denying that Long Island’s sandy beaches are its primary selling point.
 Its beaches are some of the finest in the United States and usually hold all sorts of activities from concerts, oceanfront hiking, family picnics, biking, and festivals.

 Get ready to learn the best beaches on Long Island.

 Watch Hill Fire Island

-To begin our list, Watch Hill has been constantly ranked the top ten best beaches in New York.
+To begin our list, Watch Hill has been constantly ranked among the top ten best beaches in New York.
 The island has no cars and doesn’t hold parties like other beaches on Long Island.
 Stretching some 32 miles long, its beach is stunning and pristine.

-The island is so peaceful, with deer grazing on its undulating verdant sands and few crowds even during peak season.
+The island is peaceful, with deer grazing on its undulating verdant sands and few crowds even during peak season.

 To reach the island, you will have to take a ferry from the Patchogue LIRR station.
-Watch Hill is worth your visit, and you will enjoy the fact that it has a very few manmade structures except the bathrooms with hanging lockers and restaurants.
+Watch Hill is worth your visit, and you will enjoy the fact that it has very few manmade structures except the bathrooms with hanging lockers and restaurants.

 Jones Beach State Park

-Though it is always crowded, Jones Beach State Park should still be in your bucket list.
+Though it is always crowded, Jones Beach State Park should still be on your bucket list.
 Located at South Shore, the beach features about 6 miles of soft sand, calm waves, and an overabundance of things to do.